milaan9/91_Python_Mini_Projects/009_Convert_image_to_ASCII/README.md

 # Perform Google Search

-In this class, you'll learn how to perform google search using python
+In this class, you'll learn how to convert image to an ASCII symbols.

 ## Pre-requisites: